 Journal article "The Effects of External Compression on Venous Blood Flow and Tissue Deformation in the Lower Leg"

-This is a discussion of the journal article "The Effects of External Compression on Venous Blood Flow and Tissue Deformation in the Lower Leg" by Dai et al. A co-author on this paper is Roger Kamm who has done extensive work on flow modeling of the venous system.
+the Lower Leg" by Dai et al. A co-author on this paper is Roger Kamm who has done extensive work on flow modeling of the venous system.

 The journal article may be accessed at reseachgate.net at this link: